invinst/CPDBv2_backend/README.md

 bin/deploy_staging
 ```

 In fact, our CircleCI is currently set up to automatically deploy the `staging` branch.
-In cases where the feature being merged into staging doesn't require rebuilding the index,
+In cases where the feature being merged into staging requires rebuilding the
-you can tell automatic deploy script to skip this step by including `[skip rebuild_index]` in the merge commit's message:
+Elasticsearch index, you must tell the deploy script to do so by including `[rebuild_index]` in the merge commit's message:

 ```bash
 # Do work on feature branch, commit & push as usual: